Over 165 Years of Success

-The closed-end equity funds that compose Adams Funds – Adams Diversified Equity Fund, previously known as The Adams Express Company, and Adams Natural Resources Fund, previously known as Petroleum & Resources Corporation – are two of the nation’s oldest and most respected closed-end funds.
+The closed-end equity funds that compose Adams Funds, Adams Diversified Equity Fund and Adams Natural Resources Fund, are two of the nation’s oldest and most respected closed-end funds.
 In 2019, both funds celebrated 90 years of being listed on the NYSE.

 Adams Natural Resources Fund’s history dates back to 1929 when it was incorporated as a closed-end fund under the name Petroleum Corporation of America.
 The Fund’s name was changed to Petroleum & Resources Corporation in 1977 and it was renamed Adams Natural Resources Fund, Inc. in March 2015.
 The Fund is the oldest closed-end fund specializing in energy company stocks.

 Petroleum & Resources Corporation changed its name to Adams Natural Resources Fund.
 The Adams Express Company changed its name to Adams Diversified Equity Fund.
 Both closed-end funds became part of a newly formed Adams Funds platform and continue to be managed by an experienced team of portfolio managers and analysts.

 The Adams Express Company celebrated its 150th year anniversary with a ringing of the bell ceremony at the NYSE occurred July 1, 2004.
 Petroleum & Resources celebrated its 75th anniversary.

 The Adams Express Company paid its 50th consecutive annual dividend.